 Graduate Teaching Assistantships, awarded on a completive basis, are available in NAS to formally admitted graduate students.
 Selected graduate students will teach a section of Introduction to Native American Studies and/or other NAS courses.
 See the Graduate Assistantship s sections for detailed information on appointment criteria.

 For further information regarding the program, contact Native American Studies at 406/994-3884 or e-mail Saralyn Sebern at email@example.com.
-In addition, you may refer questions to The Graduate School or find the graduate catalog and policies on-line at www.montana.edu/wwwdg or www.montana.edu/wwwdg/catalog.
-Students are expected to be familiar with the degree requirements of both the department and The Graduate School.
+In addition, you may refer questions to the Division of Graduate Education or find the graduate catalog and policies on-line at www.montana.edu/wwwdg.
+Students are expected to be familiar with the degree requirements of both the department and the Division of Graduate Education.
 Also see www.montana.edu (the university home page) or www.montana.edu/wwwnas (the home page for Native American Studies).